 About the Founder

-Dr. Pradeep K. Goel, DrPH, MS, MPH, MBBS was born on the Purnima of Kartikamas in the Saka year of 1878 (corresponding to the year 2013 in Vikram Samvat or 1956 in the Christian calendar).
-Born in a Sanatana Dharmi family, his great grandparents have migrated to Meerut in Uttar Pradesh from Bharatpur in Rajasthan in search of business opportunities with the British army stationed there.
+Dr. Pradeep K. Goel, DrPH, MS, MPH, MBBS was born on the Purnima of Kartikamas in a Sanatana Dharmi family.
+His great grandparents have migrated to Meerut in Uttar Pradesh from Bharatpur in Rajasthan in search of business opportunities with the British army stationed there.
 His childhood years gave deep exposure to Sanatana Dharma, primarily through his family.
 His parents were deeply religious.
 His grandmother would chant Gayatri Mantra for hours in the morning while a family munim (accountant) would recite the entire Bhagvad Gita during mangal muhurta!
 During his adolescent years, on all Sunday afternoons spanning over a fourteen-year period, his mother hosted satsang, and cooked a simple but delicious prasadam of puris and aloo bhaji.
 All children of the house were excused from doing anything other than assisting her in the enormous endeavor that brought over hundred people at a time!

 However, influence of Christianity was also growing in India, with daily radio broadcasts being beamed to this part of the world from offshore radio stations.
 In Hindi, these broadcasts mocked Hinduism and propagated virtues of Christianity and urged people to convert.
 These broadcasts caught this young boy's attention and thus Christianity had significant influence on him during his late teen years.